jpanagos/consumers-bid/Consumer-tracking/README.md

 Place the checkpoints inside _weights_ directory.
 >If you change the name or path you will need to specify it with an argument when running the [evaluation](#evaluation-on-consumers-anonymized-test-set) script.

+>It is important to acknowledge that the inferred results on the published evaluation datasets for the proposed (ByteTrack+LSTM) method may exhibit slight variations compared to the reference performance indices in Tables 2 and 3 (training on the raw Consumers train set and inferring on the 'defaced' evaluation set).
+This marginal performance decrease can be attributed to the manual post-anonymization step for instances that were inadvertently missed by the defacement software.

 ### Re-ID models

 Some tracking methods require re-id models to function, if you evaluate methods other than byte, we also provide those in the above link.